 If the seller fails to disclose these defects, it can cause significant expenses for the buyer, sometimes long after the deal has closed.

-If the buyer fails to make the proper disclosures, the buyer may be entitled to monetary damages, or in some circumstances, can void the sale.
+If the seller fails to make the proper disclosures, the buyer may be entitled to monetary damages, or in some circumstances, can void the sale.
+Depending on the manner and scope of the undisclosed defect issues, they can often lead to real estate litigation.

 4. Wire Fraud

 Imagine trying to buy a house.
-You have finally made it to the closing and are working on electronically transferring money to the seller’s real estate broker or title company.
+You have finally made it to the closing and are working on electronically transferring money to escrow or title company.
 You get an email with payment instructions.
-You carefully follow these instructions, only to later find out you didn’t pay the seller.
+You carefully follow these instructions, only to later find out the funds did not go where you thought they did.

 Instead, a criminal pretending to be an authorized party has stolen your money.